 Example: Fuze bot added to an individual chat

 Another way to add the Fuze bot integration to a specific team or chat is to navigate to the Apps menu → Fuze app per the Getting Started instructions.
-Now, you will see a dropdown menu under the Add prompt, which allows you to select a specific Team or chat.
+You will see a drop-down menu under the Add prompt, which allows you to select a specific Team or chat.

 Adding the Fuze integration to a team or chat redirects you automatically to the chat in question, where the Fuze bot will introduce the available commands for use.